Consensys/doc.tessera/docs/Concepts/Transaction-manager.md

 description: Overview of Tessera transaction manager
 ---

-# Tessera transaction Manager
+# Private transaction Manager

-A transaction manager is the central piece in the lifecycle of a private transaction.
-It interfaces with most other parts of the network/infrastructure and manages the lifecycle of private data.

-## What does a transaction manager do?

-The transaction manager's duties include:
+Tessera is the private transaction manager for GoQuorum.
+Tessera:

-- forming a P2P network of transaction managers & broadcasting peer/key information
+- Forms the peer to peer network of private transaction managers
-- interfacing with the enclave for encrypting/decrypting private payloads
+- Interfaces with the enclave for encrypting and decrypting of private payloads
-- storing and retrieving saved data from the database
+- Stores and retrieves saved data from the database
-- providing the gateway for Quorum to distribute private information
+- Distributes private transaction payloads for GoQuorum.

-The Transaction Manager, which handles peer management, database access and GoQuorum communication, does not contain access to any private keys and does not perform and encryption/decryption, greatly reducing the impact an attack can have.
+Tessera does not have access to any private keys and does not perform encryption/decryption.
+Separating the private transaction , greatly reducing the impact an attack can have.

 ## Where does the transaction manager sit in the private transaction flow?